pavelhoral/wrensec-docs/Java-Style-Guide.md

  * even do this */
 ```

-Comments must not be enclosed in boxes drawn with asterisks or other characters.
+Comments should not be enclosed in boxes drawn with asterisks or other characters.

 **Tip:** When writing multi-line comments, use the `/* ... */` style if you want automatic code formatters to re-wrap the lines when necessary (paragraph-style).
 Most formatters don't re-wrap lines in `// ...` style comment blocks.